polykarposT/Tissue-Sample-Collection/README.md

 donor_count     int not null not negative material_type   text not null
 ```
-Date fro last updated handle it from database.
+Date for last updated handle it from database.

 ```
 def create_sample(request, collection_id):